chamlokuge/NoteFort/README.md

 ## Dependancies
 - Node v12.x.x or higher
 - MongoDB v5.x.x or higher
+- Typescript v3.9.x or higher
 - Jest - Test framework

 ## How to Setup